prefect-databricks

 @flow

-databricks_credentials = DatabricksCredentials.load("my-block")
+databricks_credentials = DatabricksCredentials.load(block_name)

 # specify new cluster settings